Glinary/Geomotion/README.md

 1. Go back to SensorLogger’s home screen and make sure both Accelerometer and Gyroscope sensors are enabled.
 1. Enable your smartphone’s Location Services.
 1. In SensorLogger, press Start Recording.
-1. Switch back to Geomotion and press Start Recording to begin anomaly detection.
+1. Switch back to Geomotion and press Check Status to verify connection with SensorLogger.
+1. Press Start Recording under Geomotion to begin anomaly detection.

 # Limitations